-There are 15 events in the WARS season.
-The first event will be November 9 and the season final is currently planned for March 7th.
+There are 12 to 15 events in each WARS season.
+The first event in 2021-22 will be November 13 and the season final is currently planned for early to mid March.

-The series will take you to parks and properties within a 50-mile radius of Cincinnati.
+The series will take you to parks and properties within a roughly 50-mile radius of Cincinnati.
 You’ll explore and discover areas of these parks and properties you didn’t know existed.
 Events are held at state, county and city parks as well as on private property.
 For a full and updated list of the events and locations visit the OCIN events page.

 Who will I compete against and how will results be determined?